When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 How do descaling solutions work?

-Descaling solutions work by dissolving the minerals in scale.
-When you use the chemicals in your machine, the dissolved minerals will exit the device in a liquid, allowing you to get rid of them for good.
+When you use the chemicals in your machine, the dissolved minerals will exit the device in a liquid, allowing you to dispose of them properly.

 Descaling solutions are usually acidic, while the scale has a basic pH.

 The reaction between the acid and alkaline compounds creates carbon dioxide gas and a soluble salt mixture.
-The CO² dissipates in the air, and the removed salt remains in the water that gets thrown away.

 So whether you use the descaling solution that the manufacturer sells, a different commercial descaler, or a DIY solution, they all contain acid compounds.

 You can clean your machine without the descaling solution by using vinegar or citric acid powder.
-Some people prefer the powder because of the vinegar smell, but most people have vinegar handy.

 Vinegar in a small cup.